ttezel/snake/readme.md

 * `maze`:     a 2D Array in which each value is `0` or `1`
 * `start`:    [x,y] coordinates
 * `end`:      [x,y] coordinates
+* `heuristic`: search heuristic to use when exploring the maze

+Supported search heuristics are:
+  * `breadthFirst` : Uses a breadth-first search.
+  * `depthFirst` : Uses a depth-first search.
+  * `linear` : Explores by minimizing the cartesian distance from the `end` point.
+  * `manhattan` : Explores by minimizing the manhattan distance from the `end` point.

 Note: for the coordinates, [0,0] is bottom left point in `maze` (cartesian coordinate system)

 ###output

-Each of the 3 API methods return an object that looks like this:
+`Snake.solve()` returns an object that looks like this:

 ```javascript
 { msg: 'found exit',